Basics for ice cream production

 Creamy sesame honey ice cream During production in the ice cream machine

 The next hurdle is the Temperature of the home freezer.
-At home you usually do not have such a high throughput as in an ice-cream parlour.
+At home, you usually don't have such a high throughput as in an ice cream parlor.
 And so it happens that you store your ice cream in the freezer for a certain time.

-Back to temperature: Ice cream is stored in Ice cream parlors as a rule on a Temperature from -14°C so that when portioned into wafers or cups it warms up by a few degrees and reaches the optimal temperature for consumption.
-This is when the taste and structure develop best.
-Unfortunately our domestic freezer compartments usually -18°C and colder is set.
+Back to the temperature: ice is produced in Ice cream parlors as a rule on a Temperature from -14°C held so that it portioned into wafers or cups warms up by a few degrees and reaches the optimum temperature for consumption.
+Then the taste and texture develop best.
+Unfortunately, our domestic freezer compartments usually -18°C and colder set.
 As a result, many types of ice cream become hard and can no longer be easily portioned.

-So either you create your own freezer compartment for ice cream (because other frozen goods should be stored at a minimum of -18°C for their shelf life) or you use the following method: the hard frozen Ice cream is placed in the refrigerator for about 30 minutes before consumption until it's soft again.
-This gives it the optimal temperature for consumption.
+So either you create your own freezer for ice cream (because other frozen food should be stored at least -18°C because of the shelf life) or you use the following method: the hard-frozen Ice cream is placed in the refrigerator for about 30 minutes before consumption until it is soft again.
+This gives it the optimum temperature for consumption.
 It is better not to carry out this defrosting process at room temperature.
-The refrigerator has the advantage that you achieve a slower defrosting under the same conditions.
+The refrigerator has the advantage of achieving a slower thawing under the same conditions.

-Finally, I would like to give you a small glossary to help you get to know the different ingredients that can be contained in an ice cream.
-Any Ingredient has differing characteristics and fulfilled various roles.
+Finally, I'd like to give you a little glossary to help you get to know the different ingredients that can be in an ice cream.
+Each Ingredient has differing characteristics and fulfills various roles.

 Ice cream ingredients glossary